Life Insurance pays out on death, securing your loved ones a benefit to see them through such difficult times.

 Family Income Benefit pays out an annual income to your loved ones for the remainder of the policy term should you die.

 Of course there may be instances where adding Critical Illness Cover to FIB makes sense, but it’s a complicated area.
-Talking it through with an expert such as one of the team at Drewberry can help.
+That’s where talking to one of our advisers can help.
+Call 02084327333 or email help@drewberry.co.uk for fee-free advice.

 Why Family Income Benefit?